BirchKwok/lynsedb/docs/tutorials/connect_and_deploy.md

 Public endpoints are `/`, `/healthz`, and `/readyz`.
 Operational and data endpoints require authentication when `--api-key` is configured.

+The same `--api-key` protects a cluster coordinator.
+In cluster mode, keep it separate from `--shard-api-key`: the former authenticates applications at the coordinator, while the latter authenticates coordinator-to-shard traffic.

 ## Docker

 ```shell